TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-accesshdfs.md

 ## **Recommended steps**
 In order to access local HDFS instead of WASB or ADLS from inside the HDInsight cluster, use either of the two steps:
-1. From Command line: Use the command - hdfs dfs -D "fs.default.name=hdfs://mycluster/" <commandName>
+1. From Command line: Use the command - `hdfs dfs -D "fs.default.name=hdfs://mycluster/" <commandName>`
-2. From Applications: Use the hdfs uri as "dfs://mycluster/" while accessing the file system from the application
+2. From Applications: Use the hdfs uri as "hdfs://mycluster/" while accessing the file system from the application